Milan (tribe): Legend

 ‘Kurd' living on the mountains, who died during heavy snow fall; only two of his sons survived, one was named Mil, the other Zil.

-A famous semi-historical Yezidi figure of Kurdish folklore, Derwêşê Evdî, was of the Şerqi tribe of the Milan.
+A famous semi-historical Yazidi figure of Kurdish folklore, Derwêşê Evdî, was of the Şerqî tribe of the Milan.

 Tribes

 Being a tribal confederacy, the Milan historically attracted many and lost many constituent tribes.
 Next to the Mîlan themselves, the following are the six core tribes.